Hoop house project

 (1) bundle of 4-foot-long wooden lath

-UPDATE as of February 2021: We have recently learned that the greenhouse plastic will deteriorate more quickly if it comes into direct contact with the PVC conduit we used for our hoops.
-Our first plastic covering lasted for nearly 7 years, which is great, but we noticed that the areas that had disintegrated the most had been touching the hoops all that time.
-After some research — and a helpful suggestion by a reader — we’ve learned you can prevent this problem (or at least delay it) by painting the PVC hoops before applying the plastic cover.
+UPDATE as of February 2021: We have recently learned something important.
+Greenhouse plastic will deteriorate more quickly if it’s in direct contact with the PVC conduit we used for our hoops.
+Our first plastic covering lasted for nearly 7 years, which is great.
+But we noticed that the areas that had disintegrated the most had been touching the hoops all that time.
+After some research, we’ve learned you can prevent this problem (or at least delay it).
+How?
+By painting the PVC hoops before applying the plastic cover.
 We plan to re-cover the hoop house this spring and definitely intend to paint the hoops first.

 * = purchased from an online greenhouse supplier